-A survey of political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with a study of the early Middle Eastern civilizations of Mesopotamia and progressing through the civilizations of Egypt, Greece, Rome, and Europe of the Middle Ages, Renaissance, and Reformation.
-IAI: S2 902

-A continuation of History of Western Civilization I. A survey of the political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with the Renaissance and Reformation and progressing to the present.
-IAI: S2 903

-HIS 111 World History I 3 cr. hrs.
+HIS 101 Western Civilization I 3 cr. hrs.
+A survey of political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with a study of the early Middle Eastern civilizations of Mesopotamia and progressing through the civi- lizations of Egypt, Greece, Rome, and Europe of the Middle Ages, Renaissance, and Reformation.
+IAI: S2 902 HIS 102 Western Civilization II A continuation of History of Western Civilization II.
+A survey of the political, social and economic history of the Western world, including the origins and development of its peoples and cultures beginning with the Renaissance and Reformation and pro- gressing to the present.
+IAI: S2 903 HIS 111 World History I 3 cr. hrs.
 Cultural, economic, and political developments throughout the world from ancient times through the 16th century.
-IAI: S2 912N $\,$

-Cultural, economic and political developments throughout the world from the 17th century to the present.
-IAI: S2 913N

-History of the United States from the early foundation of the republic to 1877.
-IAI: $S2\,900$

-Continuation of HIS 121 to the present.
-IAI: S2 901
+IAI: S2 912N HIS 112 World History II Cultural, economic and political developments throughout the world from the 17th century to the present.
+IAI: S2 913N HIS 121 U.S. History I History of the United States from the early foundation of the republic to 1877.
+IAI: S2 900 HIS 122 U.S. History II Continuation of HIS 121 to the present.
+IAI: S2 901 HIS 131 African American History This course is a survey of African American history from the African background to the present.
+The course explores dimensions of the African American experience, and in doing so, highlights the multifaceted ways they made their own history while simultaneously shaping and contributing to the history of the United States.
+HIS 195 Special Topics in Historyvariable 1-4 cr. hrs.
+Prerequisite: Consent of department to be listed on student's permanent academic record.

-HIS 131 African American History......3 cr. hrs.
+HIS 222 U.S. History I Since 1945 ......
+3 cr. hrs.